 Industrial Sewing and Innovation Center (ISAIC), a Detroit-based nonprofit, was founded in 2018 to help break the mold of the apparel manufacturing industry.
-ISAIC seeks to take a fundamentally new approach to not only apparel manufacturing but also talent force development.
-With only 3 percent of the clothes that Americans wear being produced in the United States, ISAIC was formed to increase domestic apparel manufacturing, all while reducing waste, developing a talented workforce and providing jobs that pay a living wage.
+ISAIC is taking a fundamentally new approach to not only apparel manufacturing but also talent force development.
+With only 3 percent of the clothes that Americans wear being produced in the United States, ISAIC was formed to increase domestic apparel manufacturing, all while reducing waste, developing a talented workforce, and providing jobs that pay a living wage.

 In April 2020, ISAIC’s 12,000-square-foot learning and contract factory on the second floor of Carhartt’s midtown Detroit flagship store was nearly complete.
 The organization was ready to begin manufacturing small batches of high-quality clothing for three domestic apparel companies.
 However, April 2020 proved to be life-changing for most American companies and citizens, and ISAIC was no exception.
 ISAIC needed to immediately pivot from preparing to fight against fast fashion to help fight against the coronavirus (COVID-19) pandemic.

 After consulting with local hospitals, ISAIC pivoted its manufacturing facility and resources to make personal protective equipment (PPE).
 A quick pivot in production also required quick work and considerations behind-the-scenes to ensure its equipment and operation could handle the increased demands.
 ISAIC partnered with Detroit-based Sullair distributor Metropolitan Air Compressor Co., Inc. to identify and install a Sullair compressed air system up to the task.
 In an extremely compressed schedule, the Metropolitan Air team installed custom ductwork and a Sullair S-energy rotary screw air compressor in the facility.
 The compressed air is needed to power their industrial sewing and cutting equipment.